DanteYu/DanteYu.github.io/_posts/2017-08-27-testdesign.markdown

 5. Data - Different type of data
 - Valid & invalid
 - Volume
-- Test what is input and ourput
+- Test what is input and output
 6. Interfaces
  - Test the ways we can interact with
         - With human